 AWS ALB was developed to simplify the management of modern web traffic while enhancing application scalability, security, and performance.
-And like any other AWS service, understanding AWS ALB pricing is essential for managing cloud costs effectively.
+Understanding AWS ALB pricing is essential for managing cloud costs effectively, especially as load balancer spend often compounds quietly across environments.

-This guide offers a comprehensive overview of AWS ALB, detailing its key use cases and pricing structure.
-Additionally, we will introduce a cost intelligence solution that significantly optimizes your AWS costs, providing strategies to maximize efficiency and reduce your cloud expenses.
+This guide offers a comprehensive overview of AWS ALB, detailing its key use cases and pricing structure, how ALB compares to other AWS load balancer types on cost, and a cost intelligence approach for optimizing your AWS spending.

 What Is AWS ALB?